 Company Formation, offshore company formation, offshore company, limited company

-Offshore company formations for legal reduction of corporate taxes and limitation of liability: DTA
+- Examples for the legal reduction of corporate taxes

 International tax laws in almost all countries differentiate between DTA and non-DTA relationships.
 A Double Taxation Agreement (DTA), correctly described as an agreement on the prevention of double taxation, is an internationally recognized agreement between two countries that regulates to what extent taxation laws affect the parties to the agreement with regard to income earned within their territories.
 The DTA is designed to prevent the double-taxation of natural persons and legal entities who earn income in both countries.
 A DTA also describes the conditions for setting up a permanent establishment in the home country and/or the foreign country.